Artistic Producer

 Teacher, Winnipeg Beach

-Anti-Racism Policy
+Wild Roots Theatre Anti-Racism Policy

-Green Kids has always been an organization focused on environmental education and social justice.
+Wild Roots has always been an organization focused on environmental education and social justice.
 We are proud of our legacy however, not enough attention has been paid to inclusion and diversity both in the people we work with and in the stories that we tell.

-Today, Green Kids commits to doing better as an organization.
+Today, Wild Roots commits to doing better as an organization.
 Operating in Treaty 1 Territory, an area rich in diversity, we will strive to include Black and Indigenous perspectives as well as those from People of Colour into our projects moving forward.
 We endeavour to treat all peoples with dignity and respect and to work towards amplifying voices in our communities that have been diminished because of inequity or racism.

 I. Artistic & Educational Content